angry-tony/A-collection-of-OSS-tools/README.md

 * [ScreenCloud](https://screencloud.net/) - Take a screenshot and either upload it to their site to share, or save it locally
 * [ServerStatus](https://github.com/BotoX/ServerStatus) - Display and monitor your servers statistics in a beatiful way
 * [Seyren](https://github.com/scobal/seyren) - Alerting dashboard for Graphite
+* [ShareX](https://getsharex.com/) - One of the best screenshot/screencast capture and sharing tools for Windows
 * [Skitch](https://evernote.com/skitch/) - Feature-rich screenshot editing, sharing, and annotation tool -- closed source
 * [Stashboard](http://www.stashboard.org/) - Status dashboard for APIs and software services
 * [Staytus](https://github.com/adamcooke/staytus) - Complete solution for publishing the latest info about issues with your web applications, networks or services